 Advanced photography features

 Although all digital SLRs share a common base feature set as you move up the ranges you’ll find more and more advanced features and more controls that may or may not be of importance to you.
-You’ll also find that higher level SLRs offer far more customization options, allowing you to fine tune every aspect of the camera’s operation.
+You’ll also find that higher level SLRs offer far more customization options, allowing you to fine-tune every aspect of the camera’s operation.
 Many of these functions and options will be of interest only to the more advanced photographer.

 As a direct consequence of the introduction of Live View to SLRs, in the past five years HD movie modes have become pretty much standard on digital SLRs, and as well as casual videographers, a great many professional filmmakers have embraced DSLR video.
-These days, some of your favorite TV shows are probably filmed using DSLRs.
+These days, some of your favourite TV shows are probably filmed using DSLRs.
 The main reason is that big sensor, which allows Hollywood-style focus effects and excellent image quality, even in low light, and the versatility offered by the huge range of lenses (from fisheyes to extreme telephotos), which is opening up a new world of creative possibilities.

 With the exception of Sony’s innovative SLT models and Canon’s EOS 70D, DSLRs offer contrast-detection autofocus in video mode, which is slower and less responsive than the phase-detection AF used for still photography.
 Professional filmmakers though tend to eschew automatic focus altogether, preferring to focus manually for better control over focus in staged scenes.